World Languages Frequently Asked Questions

 Information about how districts may host a World Language Day may be found on OSPI's website.

 Districts are expected to set the fee for offering assessments for competency-based credit.
-The community could provide financial support, for example, to cover the costs for students to take the assessments in a given language (or in all languages).
-This would be an excellent way to support students who are not native speakers of English but have developed proficiency in their mother language or to encourage students who have shown initiative to learn a second or third language beyond English.
+The community may choose to provide financial support, for example, to cover the cost for students to take the assessments in a given language (or in all languages).
+This is an excellent way to support students who are not native speakers of English but have developed proficiency in their heritage (home) language.
+In addition, community involvement and support may encourage students to learn a second or third language beyond English.

 There is a field for competency-based credits on transcripts.
 See OSPI Bulletin 013-12, the Washington State Standardized High School Transcript Frequently Asked Questions, and the High School Transcript Developer/User Guide.
 The school registrar notes credit information on the student’s transcript according to guidelines provided by the Office of Superintendent of Public Instruction’s Student Information.
 For the latest updates, see the CEDARs Manual instructions.

 The Seal of Biliteracy is an achievement award enacted by Washington to recognize students who have attained strong proficiency in English and one or more other world languages by high school graduation.
 The Seal of Biliteracy is a special notation that appears on the transcript and diploma of the graduating senior.
 It is a statement of accomplishment that signals evidence of a student’s readiness for career and college and to engage as a global citizen.
 Governor Jay Inslee signed the Washington State Seal of Biliteracy bill into law on March 27, 2014.
 As of the summer of 2016, nearly 4,000 Seals of Biliteracy have been awarded to Washington state high school seniors.
 More information may be found on the OSPI Washington State Seal of Biliteracy webpage.